asim709/php-multithreaded-websocket-and-json-rest-server/Readme.md

 #### Introduction
 The aim of this project is to ease the life of a developer by providing a simple architecture in which he can write code for JSON Rest based API (object oriented way) and serve it through either a URL or a multi-threaded web socket server.
 So you have the option to write API code once and then serve/use in multiple ways.
-The web-socket server in this project is purely built in **PHP** 7.2 using **stream sockets** and **pthreads** version 3.16
+The web-socket server in this project is purely built in **PHP** 7.2 using **stream sockets** and **pthreads** version 3.16 or higher.

 Please note that, "Multithreading with PTHREADS v3.16 and PHP 7.2 is very very stable unlike the older versions".
 Tested on windows 10 and Server 2016.